-I could see it in their demeanor and hear it in their voices as they described their work and personal lives.
+I could hear it in their voices as they described their work and personal lives.

 I could see it on their resume in their list of education and experiences.